Art. 1. NAME

 The Extraordinary Meeting resolves on alterations in this Charter, on the extension and on the eventual dissolution ahead of time of the Consortium, on the appointment of liquidators and on the powers thereof, as well as on any other matter expressly assigned to its competence by law or by this Charter.

-The Extraordinary Meeting is regularly held, on first convocation, if two-thirds of the members are present or represented and, on second convocation, if more than half of the members are present or represented.
+The Extraordinary Meeting is regularly held, on first convocation, if two-thirds of the members are present or represented and, on second convocation, if at least one third of the members are present or represented.

 Resolutions, both on first and second convocation, are approved by a majority of those present.

 A member of the Consortium may be represented by another member with written proxy to be kept in the records of the Consortium.
-No member can represent more than two other members.
+No member can represent more than three other members.

-The Board of Directors is formed by no less than 6 and no more than 12 members, whose term of office is established from time to time by the Meeting upon appointment and who in any case are eligible for re-election.
+The Board of Directors is composed of not less than 6 and no more than 12 members, who remain in office for the period from time to time established by the Shareholders’ Meeting at the time of appointment and are in any case re-eligible.

-Among other things, it is up to the Board of Directors:
+It belongs among other things to the Board of Directors:

 - To elect from among its members the President and the Vice-President;